Oxycodone Addiction And Treatment Options

 While we receive compensation in the form of paid advertisements, these advertisements have absolutely no impact on our content due to our editorial independence policy.

 Oxycodone is a prescription opioid that can provide pain relief.
-Unfortunately, it’s also a common drug of abuse that, over time, can become physically and psychologically addictive.
+Unfortunately, it’s also a common drug of misuse that, over time, can become physically and psychologically addictive.

 Brand name drugs containing oxycodone include: